-For 2018, with the exception of Anthony M. Tang and Peter Wu as discussed below, each director who was not also a full-time officer of Bancorp or Cathay Bank was paid an annual retainer of \$55,000 payable on a monthly basis in cash and a fee of \$750 for each committee meeting or executive session of independent directors attended, except for the regular monthly meeting.
+For 2019, with the exception of Anthony M. Tang and Peter Wu as discussed below, each director who was not also a full-time officer of Bancorp or Cathay Bank was paid an annual retainer of \$55,000 payable on a monthly basis in cash and a fee of \$750 for each committee meeting of Bancorp or Cathay Bank or executive session of independent directors attended (no fee is paid for regular monthly meetings of the board of directors of Bancorp or Cathay Bank).
 Board and Bank Board committee meetings that are held on the same day count only as one meeting, except for the Audit Committee and the Bank Board's Audit Committee.
-In addition, the following annual retainers were paid: \$20,000 to the Lead Independent Director of Bancorp, \$15,000 to the chair of the Audit Committee. \$15,000 to the chair of the Bank Board's Credit Committee, and \$10,000 to the chairs of all other Board or Bank Board committees other than the chairs of the Bank Board's Audit Committee, Investment Committee, and Risk & Compliance Committee who only received retainers for their service as the respective chairs of the Board's Audit Committee, Investment Committee, and Risk Committee.
+In addition, the following annual retainers were paid: \$20,000 to the Lead Independent Director of Bancorp. \$15,000 to the chair of the Audit Committee, \$15,000 to the chair of the Bank Board's Credit Committee, and \$10,000 to the chairs of all other Board or Bank Board committees other than the chairs of the Bank Board's Audit Committee, Investment Committee, and Risk & Compliance Committee who only received retainers for their service as the respective chairs of the Board's Audit Committee, Investment Committee, and Risk Committee.
 Bancorp and Cathay Bank reimburse directors for out-of-pocket expenses incurred in attending meetings of the boards and committees and in traveling on company business.
 The Compensation Committee advises the Board on director compensation.

-In November 2017, the Compensation Committee reviewed the Non-Employee Director Compensation Report prepared by FW Cook which included, among other data, peer analysis and historical data on board compensation and committee chairperson compensation.
-After reviewing and discussing the materials, the Compensation Committee increased the director compensation as follows, which took effect January 1, 2018: increase annual retainer from \$52,000 to \$55,000; and increase annual retainers to the chairs of the Risk, Nomination & Governance, and Investment Committee from \$7,500 to \$10,000.
-In addition, in March 2018, the Compensation Committee awarded each of the non-employee directors and Anthony M. Tang and Peter Wu, who are employee directors, shares of common stock of Bancorp with a target value of \$65,000 based on the closing price on April 19, 2018, as additional compensation for their service as directors on the Board and its committees.
+In March 2019, the Compensation Committee awarded each of the non-employee directors and Anthony M. Tang and Peter Wu, who are employee directors, shares of common stock of Bancorp with a target value of \$75,000 based on the closing price on April 15, 2019, as additional compensation for their service as directors on the Board and its committees.